flapjack/flapjack.io/jsonapi-contacts.md

 <a name="put_contacts_id">&nbsp;</a>
-### PUT, DELETE /contacts/CONTACT_ID
+### PUT, DELETE /contacts/:ids

-Updates, or deletes, a contact.
+Updates, or deletes, a contact (or contacts - comma separated ids).

 The data format (for PUT) is the same as the CONTACT hash detailed in <a href="#post_contacts">POST /contacts</a>.
 ID may be supplied, but must not conflict with the ID passed in the URL.